Asica-kos/Project_3_Gans/README.md

 ## What I've learnt?

-1. **Building an End-to-End ETL Pipeline**: learn how to design and implement a full ETL (Extract, Transform, Load) pipeline that automates data collection, transformation, and storage.
+1. **Building an End-to-End ETL Pipeline**: learn how to design and implement a full ETL (Extract, Transform, Load) pipeline that automates data collection, transformation, and storage

-2. **Working with APIs**: gaining experience in accessing and retrieving data from APIs
+3. **Working with APIs**: gaining experience in accessing and retrieving data from APIs

-3. **Data Cleaning and Transformation with Pandas**: strengthening my skills in data manipulation using Python and Pandas
+5. **Data Cleaning and Transformation with Pandas**: strengthening my skills in data manipulation using Python and Pandas

-4. **SQL Database Management**: mastering the fundamentals of SQL databases, including how to design database schemas, create tables, and insert data efficiently
+7. **SQL Database Management**: mastering the fundamentals of SQL databases, including how to design database schemas, create tables, and insert data efficiently

-5. **Automation and Workflow Optimization**: discovering how ETL pipelines benefit from automated data processing and storage
+9. **Automation and Workflow Optimization**: discovering how ETL pipelines benefit from automated data processing and storage